laribA/btrfs-delete/README.md

 # Usage
 Call the script and provide it with the path to the file or folder you with to delete

-`sudo bash ./btrfs-delete /Full/Path/to/your/file/or/folder`
+`sudo bash ./btrfs-delete /Full/Path/to/your/file/or/folder /path/to/BTRFS/subvolume`

 watch your space freeing up

 # Installation
 - Download the Script
 - make it executable (chmod +x /path/to/script)
-- open the script and fill out `PathToVolume=`

 ## Install "oneliner"
 `cd /usr/local/bin/ && sudo wget https://raw.githubusercontent.com/paskalito/btrfs-delete/main/btrfs-delete.sh && sudo chmod +x btrfs-delete.sh`